Michelin Guide: Bib Gourmand

 Since 1997, the guide has highlighted restaurants offering "exceptionally good food at moderate prices", a feature now called "Bib Gourmand".
 They must offer a combination of menu items priced below a maximum determined by local economic standards.
 For example, a Bib Gourmand restaurant in Canada must have been able to offer a two-course meal and either dessert or a glass of wine for less than 60 CAD per person in 2022.
 Bib (Bibendum) is the company's nickname for the Michelin Man, its corporate logo for over a century.
 Like Michelin stars, a restaurant can gain or lose a Bib Gourmand designation at Michelin's annual award ceremony for the region where it operates.
-In exceptional circumstances, Bib Gourmand designated restaurants have gone on to receive a Michelin star in later years.
-Most notable is Chicago restaurant and bakery Kasama, which earned a star in 2022 after receiving a Bib Gourmand the year prior.
+In exceptional circumstances, Bib Gourmand designated restaurants have gone on to receive a Michelin star in later years, including the Chicago restaurant and bakery Kasama, which earned a star in 2022 after receiving a Bib Gourmand the year prior.